Types of T-Shirt MaterialsBy ShirtSpace | Jul 21, 2022 | Updated Jan 24, 2024

 Transparency: Yes, you want lightweight and soft fabrics but not see-through ones, right?
 That’s an indicator of low-grade construction made using cheap materials.
 Hold your t-shirt up to the light — if it’s too transparent, that means the weave is not dense enough and is likely to quickly lose shape.

 Hemlines: When you inspect the quality of construction on a hemline, this will likely tell you what you need to know about the stitching and overall construction.
 To assess the hemlines, lay the t-shirt flat and look for any loose threads and areas where the stitching appears uneven.
-Pay particular attention to the collar, sleeves, and lower hem
+Pay particular attention to the collar, sleeves, and lower hem.

 Patterns: If your t-shirt includes a graphic pattern on it, check to make sure that the pattern matches at the seams and has continuity.
 Oftentimes, low-quality t-shirts use alternate, mismatching pieces or scraps along the seams.

 Your best bet is to opt for a high-quality, soft shirt from the get-go, but what if you’ve already purchased the shirt, and it’s far from soft?
-What’s causing
+What’s causing all the stiffness anyway?

 What Is The Best Fabric For Custom T-Shirt Printing